VasiliuIonela/Project-OrangeHRM/README.md

 * Verify that the currency, for a Pay Grade created, can be defined.
 * Verify the edit functionality of the Currency by clicking on the currency name.
 * Verify the delete functionality of a  Pay Grade.
-* Verify the add employment status functionality when mandatory field are completed with valid data.
+* Verify the add employment status functionality when mandatory fields are completed with valid data.
 * Verify the save button functionality when fields are left blank in Add Emplyment Status.
 * Verify you can edit employment status by clicking the empolyment status name.
 * Verify the delete functionality of an Emplyment status by clicking on the check box next to employment status name.